SofieKG/Master-thesis/README.md

 2. Rscript_Data_Transformation contains the data preparation prior to the analysis.
 3. Rscript_OLS_Assumptions contains the OLS diagnostics.
 4. Rscript_Analysis contains the actual code used in order to answer the hypotheses.
+5. Rscript_Robustness_Tests contains the code used for running robustness tests.